mlhartme/stool/main/documentation.md

 * **-svnuser** specifies the user name for Subversion operations
 * **-svnpassword** specifies the password for Subversion operations

-Note: Subversion operations (e.g. checkout a new stage) invoke the `svn` command with credentials specified by `-svnuser` and `-svnpassword`.
+Note: Subversion operations (e.g. checkout a new stage) get the `svn` command with credentials specified by `-svnuser` and `-svnpassword`.
 If not specified, the defaults of svn `svn` command are used (usually stored in `~/.subversion/auth`).